 StackState will group unhealthy components together into problems and generate problem events that track changes to them.
 Event handlers associated with a view can listen to the generated problem events and trigger a configured event notification or action.

-Event handlers listen to health state change events or problem events in a view, and run event handler functions that trigger event notifications and automated actions.
 You can add an event handler to a view from the StackState UI.

 Select Events Settings on the left.